ThomasConrad/skovstratego/main.typ

       let opposite-team-key = get-opposite-team(team-key)
       let opposite-config = unit-configs.at(opposite-team-key)
       "Can defeat " + capitalize(opposite-config.units.at("11").name) + "."
+    } else if unit-val == "4" {
+      // Miner can defeat bombs - reference actual bomb name let opposite-team-key = get-opposite-team(team-key)
+      let opposite-config = unit-configs.at(opposite-team-key)
+      "Only piece that can defeat " + capitalize(opposite-config.units.at("1").name) + "."
     } else {
       rules.special
     }